 The lessons of the pandemic

-In order to survive in times of crisis organisations have learnt that they need to be innovative, flexible, and eager to improve conditions for their employees.
+In order to survive in times of crisis, organisations have learnt that they need to be innovative, flexible, and eager to improve conditions for their employees.
 It is a fact that happy employees serve customers better and produce better financial results.

-Similarly, employees have learnt that by being flexible, embracing change, learning new things, they remain relevant and useful.
+Similarly, employees have learnt that by being flexible, embracing change, and learning new things, they remain relevant and useful.

 Thus, professionals with years of experience in one sector may need to acquire new skills to work in a different sector.
 Or, they may need to upgrade their skills in order to become more efficient at their job.

-How will training change in the post pandemic era?
+How will training change in the post-pandemic era?

 Naturally, the needs and conditions of the marketplace determine the skills.
 Also, which employees must bring to the job, as well as the responsibilities of employers.